swiftlang/swift-evolution/proposals/0173-newline-escape-in-strings.md

     """
 ```

+### Warning about trailing whitespace in multi-line strings

+During the implementation of SE-0168, it was decided not to warn about trailing whitespace in multi-line strings.
+One of the reasons brought up was that the only way to silence the warning was with a no-op character sequence at the end of the line; the only option back then was `\("")`, which is less than ideal.
+With this proposal, a slightly more elegant solution is now available: `\n\`.

 ## Source compatibility

-As this proposal is additive proposing a syntax that is not currently
-allowed in Swift this does not affect existing source.
+As this proposal is additive proposing a syntax that is not currently allowed in Swift this does not affect existing source.

 ## Effect on ABI stability